Removing State from Network Functions

 Cisco Active-active data center design and virtualization technologies

-To overcome many of these problems, virtualization technologies can be used for Layer 2 extensions between data centers.
-They include vPC, VSS, Cisco FabricPath, VPLS, OTV, and LISP with its Internet locator design.
-In summary, we have different technologies that can be used for LAN extensions, and the primary mediums in which they can be deployed are Ethernet, MPLS, and IP.
+Virtualization technologies can overcome many of these problems by being used for Layer 2 extensions between data centers.
+These include vPC, VSS, Cisco FabricPath, VPLS, OTV, and LISP with its Internet locator design.
+In summary, different technologies can be used for LAN extensions, and the primary mediums in which they can be deployed are Ethernet, MPLS, and IP.

 1. Ethernet: VSS and vPC or Fabric Path